 - Photographs - No more than three (3).
-When an inmate receives photographs in the mail, a maximum of three (3) will be given to him/her.
-If the inmate already has photographs any number above three (3) will be placed in his/her property.
+When an inmate receives photographs in the mail, a maximum of three (3) will be given at a time.
+If the inmate already has photographs any number above three (3) will be placed in their property.

 - No Polaroids